bernardolm/music-box-py/README.md

 | `PLAYS_SUFIX` | no | variable | |
 | `PLAYS_WIDTH` | no | variable | 4 |
 | `SPACES_WIDTH` | no | variable | 1 |

-## exemple

-You can see an example of a generated gist at <https://gist.github.com/bernardolm/9132eb72fc69193d357cd87a68058cd2>